Updated October 17, 2021, with new details from DC FanDome 2021.

 Release Date: TBD

-What We Know: A Wrinkle In Time’s Ava DuVernay will direct a film version Jack Kirby’s New Gods for Warner Bros., writing the script alongside Mr. Miracle writer Tom King.
-The film will allegedly center on escape artist Scott Free – aka Mr. Miracle – and his wife Barda.
+What We Know: A Wrinkle In Time’s Ava DuVernay was set to direct a film version Jack Kirby’s New Gods for Warner Bros., writing the script alongside Mr. Miracle writer Tom King.
+The film allegedly would have centered on escape artist Scott Free – aka Mr. Miracle – and his wife Barda.
 Both are refugees from the plant Apokolips; a miserable world under the grip of the tyrant god Darkseid.
 Scott was given to Darkseid as a baby by his own father to maintain a peace between Apokolips and the nearby world of New Genesis.
 Despite the detente, Darksied plots to control the universe and the battle of the New Gods rages on.
-While the project is still a ways off from casting, DuVernay thrilled fans in early January when she said she “may in fact be taking some notes” from the Twitter dream casting threads, which included names like Diego Luna for Mr. Miracle and Gina Carano for Big Barda.
+DuVernay thrilled fans in early 2020 when she said she “may in fact be taking some notes” from the Twitter dream casting threads, which included names like Diego Luna for Mr. Miracle and Gina Carano for Big Barda.